basisproject/paper/src/part2/03-blocs.md

 ## Chapter 3: Blocs

-A bloc is a recursive grouping of [members](#chapter-2-members), [resources](#chapter-4-resources), and other blocs.
-The members and blocs that are part of a block are known as "associates."
+A bloc is a recursive grouping of [agents](#chapter-2-agents), [resources](#chapter-4-resources), and other blocs.
+The agents and blocs that are part of a bloc are known as "members."

-All blocs are controlled by their constituent *members* (not *associates* mind you but individual protocol members).
-Leadership (if any) must be selected by individual members, and all policies regarding membership of blocs must be ratified by individual members.
-As such, Basis defines a bloc as a bottom-up power structure that puts individual members in control of the things that affect them the most.
+All blocs are controlled by their constituent *agents* (not *members* mind you but individual protocol agents).
+Leadership (if any) must be selected by individual agents, and all policies regarding membership of blocs must be ratified by individual agents (either individually or through selected delegates).
+As such, Basis defines a bloc as a bottom-up power structure that puts individual agents in control of the things that affect them the most.

-Blocs and members are freely-associating entities: any member or bloc can join any bloc as long as the entities involved consent to the association.
+Blocs and agents are freely-associating entities: any agent or bloc can join any bloc as long as the entities involved consent to the association.

 Blocs are free to use whatever organization structure they see fit.
-There is not any predetermined pattern or framework blocs must follow, with the caveat that the members in a bloc have ultimate power over the bloc.
-Blocs can use a traditional top-down structure where associates select board members who determine overall direction and leadership, or blocs can be run as a collective where everyone is involved in making every decision.
-Blocs can have vesting schedules for new associates.
+There is not any predetermined pattern or framework blocs must follow, with the caveat that the agents in a bloc have ultimate power over the bloc.
+Blocs can use a traditional top-down structure where members select a board/council that determines overall direction and leadership, or blocs can be run as a collective where everyone is involved in making every decision.
+Blocs can have vesting schedules for new members.
 They can be set up as multi-stakeholder entities (for instance, shared control between workers, customers, vendors, and/or the public).

 ### Voting and governance